Rep. Steve King On ‘Someone Else’s Babies’ Tweet: ‘I Didn’t Misspeak At All’

 — Steve King (@SteveKingIA) March 12, 2017

 Speaker of the House Paul Ryan later said in comments reported by TIME that he hoped Steve King “misspoke.”
-King appeared on Tucker Carlson Tonight Monday (March 13) to set the record straight for Ryan and others concerned about the remarks.
+King appeared on Tucker Carlson Tonight on Monday, March 13, to set the record straight for Ryan and others concerned about the remarks.

 “I didn’t misspeak at all,” King said.
 “I said exactly what I meant.”
 And what King meant, he insisted, is that the birth rates of western civilizations are not keeping pace with the death rates with the exception of Israel.
 That has to change “or the vacuum that’s filled will be by people who do not share our values.”